-Gordon Hayward Suffers Apparent Leg Injury vs. Cavaliers, Stretchered Off Court
+Gordon Hayward Fractures Ankle vs. Cavaliers, Stretchered Off Court

-Gordon Hayward Suffers Apparent Leg Injury vs. Cavaliers, Stretchered Off CourtOctober 17, 2017
+Gordon Hayward Fractures Ankle vs. Cavaliers, Stretchered Off CourtOctober 17, 2017

-Boston Celtics star Gordon Hayward was forced to leave Tuesday's season opener against the Cleveland Cavaliers at Quicken Loans Arena with a severe leg injury.
+Boston Celtics star Gordon Hayward was forced to leave Tuesday's season opener against the Cleveland Cavaliers at Quicken Loans Arena with a fractured left ankle less than six minutes into the game.

-According to the Washington Post's Tim Bontemps, Hayward's "foot looked to be at a 90 degree angle from his leg."
+Hayward's "foot looked to be at a 90 degree angle from his leg," according to the Washington Post's Tim Bontemps.

 A stretcher was brought out to take Hayward off the floor, MassLive.com's Jay King noted.